gkchristopher/swift-additions/README.md

 # swift-additions
-Repository of additional methods, structs, classes, and operators for working with swift projects
+Repository of additional methods, structs, classes, and operators for working with swift/iOS projects

 Collected from various sources